Mojo Links

 Legally possible in some jurisdictions but operationally rare.
 Attribution is hard.
 Cost-benefit usually favours technical remediation over legal action.

-How Long Does Negative SEO Take to Damage Rankings?
+How Long Does Negative SEO Take To Damage Rankings?

 4-12 weeks for the link signal to fully apply against the targeted page.
 Damage that appears within 7-14 days of new placements is usually not the new placements - it is something else.